luka-bacic/img-to-css/README.md

 # Image to CSS converter

 Ever felt like images take too much storage?
 Too bad, because with this tool you can make them even larger.
+You can try it out [here](https://luka-bacic.github.io/img-to-css/).

 This converts any image to CSS, using a bunch of divs and [linear-gradients](https://developer.mozilla.org/en-US/docs/Web/CSS/gradient/linear-gradient).